antstackio/aws-serverless-code-snippets/README.md

 # AWS Serverless Code Snippets

-Welcome to AWS JAVASCRIPT CODE SNIPPET vscode extension.
 With Use of this extension you can increase your speed of creating AWS service functions with single commands.
-Hope this extension is very useful to everyone.
 This project is an open source project.
 Contribution to this project is most welcome.

 ## Features